 Monday – Thursday 9am – 4:30pm and Friday from 9am – 2:00pm.
 Patients are seen by appointment only.

 Our clinic provides primary medical care for non-insured adult residents of Pulaski County who meet the financial requirements.

 How can I become a patient at the clinic?

-During the summer of 2016, please call the office at (540) 980-0922 and ask for an appointment for screening to become a patient of the clinic.
-Screening is available most Tuesdays, Wednesdays and Thursdays through the summer.
-If you meet the clinic’s eligibility standards and have brought the necessary documentation, you may be able to have an appointment with a doctor or nurse practitioner when you come for screening.
+Please call the office at (540) 980-0922 and ask for an appointment for screening to become a patient of the clinic.
+Screening is available on Tuesdays, from 1:00 until 2:45pm.
+If you meet the clinic’s eligibility standards and have brought the necessary documentation, you may be able to have an appointment with a doctor or nurse practitioner within 48 hours.
 If there is no appointment available at that time, you will be scheduled for the soonest available appointment time.